Behavioral Addiction: Definition, Signs, Types, Causes, Effects, and Treatment

 Porn addiction is a compulsive behavior where an individual cannot stop watching porn even if they want to, which results in negative consequences to mental, physical, and social health.

-Like other behavioral addictions, porn addiction can be treated using cognitive behavioral therapy, individual counseling, and medications.
+Like other behavioral addictions, porn addiction be treated using cognitive behavioral therapy, individual counseling, and medications.

 Sex addiction or hypersexuality is a loss of control over sexual desires or impulsive engagement in sexual activities despite negative life consequences, as described by a study in Psychiatry (Edgmont) by Dr. Timothy Fong, a Psychiatry Professor.